c2mon/c2mon/docs/docs/overview/index.md

 More advanced topics include [alarms](alarms) and [class/device/property](class-device-property).

-> **Please note!**
+> **Please note!** <br>

->These sections describe C2MON data configuration only from a conceptual point of view.
+These sections describe C2MON data configuration only from a conceptual point of view.
->To learn how to actually configure monitoring data, please please have a look at the User Guide section.
+To learn how to actually configure monitoring data, please please have a look at the User Guide section.